jssteinberg/some-makeup/src/routes/style/info/fix.md

 ---

 Remove wrapping `picture` while maintaining content.
-If not it can interfere with layout and aspect-ratio when styling. *A polyfill.*
+If not it can interfere with layout and aspect-ratio when styling. *This is a polyfill.*

 ```css
 picture {